Easter Sunday School Lesson: Jesus Is Our Savior

 Pray

-Say: Your crosses are totally covered in bad things.
-Some of the bad things are things you’ve done, and some are things other people have done.
+Say: Your crosses are totally covered in things that need forgiveness.
+Some are things you’ve done, and some are things other people have done.
 Because Jesus is the Savior of the whole world, he took the punishment for everything we did wrong when he died on the cross.
 Take a minute and talk silently to Jesus about that, touching the tissue paper on your cross.
 Allow time.

 Then have kids crumple small pieces of white tissue paper and glue them to the other side of the cross.